 Before the 2018 Belmont Stakes, NBC reporter Cathy Rainone called and asked if I thought there might be a #MeToo angle to the story.
 Could be, I said.
 I don’t personally know these jockeys, but given the power structure of the sport — with young women seeking opportunities to ride horses that are usually trained and owned by men — I would be surprised if there were no harassment.
 She went out, did some interviews, and wrote a magnificent story about sexual harrassment of women in horse racing.

 - Cathy Rainone. “‘Tough game for women’: Female jockeys missing again at Triple Crown.”
 NBC Universal.

 Unlike women and black men, Hispanic men have had tremendous success as jockeys.
 The Latin invasion of horse racing started in the late 1950s, and today over half of all US jockeys — more in top races — have Latin American names.

 - Source: “The rise, fall, and rise of Hispanic jockeys in America.”
 Thoroughbred Racing Commentary, 2017.

 Contrary to popular wisdom, Latin Americans’ success is not due to their size.
 There are enough jockey-sized men–and an abundance of jockey-sized women–from other nationalities and ethnic groups.
 The prevalence of Latin American jockeys looks more like a classic immigrant niche, akin to Irish cops or Chinese laundromats.
 A couple of pioneering Panamanians had success in the late 1950s, and that opened the field to future waves of Latin Americans.
-In addition, racing’s dangerous, insecure labor conditions have discouraged riders from more advantaged backgrounds, who often have who have safer and more secure career options.
+In addition, racing’s dangerous, insecure labor conditions have discouraged riders from more advantaged backgrounds, who often have safer and more secure career options.